NgangaMichael/Bootstrap5-website/README.md

 # Bootstrap5-website
-Learning boostrap 5 by building a sample website, its that different from bootstrap 4, if you understand bt-4 then 5 will be easy to learn
+building a sample website using bt-5, its not that different from bootstrap 4, if you understand bt-4 then bt-5 will be easy to learn